-To help you locate the jumpers described in this section, refer to Figure 3-2, Option Selection Map at the end of this section.
+To help you locate the jumpers described in this section, refer to the Option Selection Map at the end of this section.
 Operation of the serial communications section is determined by jumper installation as described in the following paragraphs.

 Terminations